angus-c/just/README.md

 ## TypeScript <img src="images/ts.png" width="18"/>

-Right now, a handful of Just functions are type-defined in [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped/pulls).
+There are currently 19 Just functions type-defined in [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped/pulls).
 We welcome additions.
 When available, you can install type definitions for a Just function like this:

 ```sh
 # npm